 What was obtained at the Hermanos Díaz refinery?

-The solvent will be directly allocated to oil production.
+The solvent will be allocated directly to oil production.

-Fuel oil is being evaluated in the nickel industry and in thermoelectric plants in the province of Santiago de Cuba.
+Fuel oil is being evaluated in the nickel industry and in the thermoelectric plants in the province of Santiago de Cuba.

 At the same time, CUPET is working on a "thermoconversion" process that would eliminate the use of viscosity-reducing naphthas, although it is still in the pilot phase at the Hermanos Díaz refinery.

-The context: An unprecedented recent crisis
+The context: An unprecedented crisis

 The announcement comes at a time of energy collapse that the regime itself has had to publicly acknowledge.